Lofty Blomfield: Legacy

-In September 2006, Blomfield was one of several Whangarei athletes including former All Black Ian Jones, Black Stick field hockey player Charlotte Harrison, and triathlete Sam Warriner portrayed in a community theatre production of "Way to Go" starring 320 students and 14 staff members of Hurupaki School.
+In September 2006, Blomfield was one of several Whangārei athletes including former All Black Ian Jones, Black Stick field hockey player Charlotte Harrison, and triathlete Sam Warriner portrayed in a community theatre production of "Way to Go" starring 320 students and 14 staff members of Hurupaki School.
 The play was directed by actress Jan Fisher, best known as Mrs. Doslic from the comedy television series Outrageous Fortune.
 In March 2009, Fight Times Magazine ranked Blomfield #3 of the "Top Ten New Zealand Born Wrestlers".
 That same month, Chris Rattue named Blomfield the country's #1 favourite wrestler in an article for The New Zealand Herald.

+Blomfield's third wife, June, died in Whangārei in 2025.